brueggemann-lab/iris-ldh-2020/README.md

 Code files are organised in sub-directories corresponding to indvidual analyses/figures as follows:

 #### ./code/data_processing_and_visualisation
-Processing and visualisation of invasive disease data, OxCGRT data, and Google CCMR data / Figures 1-3 and S2-S4
+Processing and visualisation of invasive disease data, OxCGRT data, and Google CCMR data (Figures 1-3 and S2-S4).

 > `data_processing_and_visualisation.py` - Python file, input files available in ./data

 > `data_processing_and_visualisation.html` - HTML of Jupyter Notebook

 #### ./code/interrupted_time_series
-Interrupted time series / Figure S1
+Interrupted time series analyses (Figure S1)

+> `interrupted_time_series_all_pathogens.do` - STATA file, using combined data across countries for each pathogen

+> `mixed_effects_interrupted_time_series.do` - STATA file, using per country data for _S. pneumoniae_

 #### ./code/meta-analysis
-Interrupted time series with meta-analysis of per country estimates / Figure 4
+Interrupted time series with meta-analysis of per country estimates (Figure 4)

+> `meta-analysis.do` - STATA file, using per country data for _S. pneumoniae_

+> `meta-analysis_forest_plot.R` - R code to generate forest plots for _S. pneumoniae_ meta-analysis

 ## License